 Notes: All options for degree completion requirements are constrained by elapsed time and GPA requirements for graduation.

 For any thesis or project thesis with a duration that extends into additional semesters, including the summer, students are required to register for additional research hours.
 Research hours do not satisfy elective credit hours.

 Both the thesis option and the project thesis option require a proposal for project approval.
-Proposals are submitted to the program director for approval by the program director and the thesis advisor.
+Proposals must be approved by both the program director and the thesis advisor.